palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 ### 24-Bit Data Values

 For the EEG data values, you will note that we are transferring the data as a 24-bit signed integer, which is a bit unusual.
-We are using this number format because it is the native format used by the ADS1299 EEG chip that is at the core of the OpenBCI board.
+We are using this number format because it is the native format used by the ADS1299 chip that is at the core of the OpenBCI board.
 To convert this unusual number format into a more standard 32-bit signed integer, you can steal some ideas from the example Processing (aka, Java) code:

     int interpret24bitAsInt32(byte[] byteArray) {
      int newInt = (